 - For the final part of this hypnotherapy session, you imagine doing a certain activity that will usually create anxiety but instead pursuing the task with a feeling of calm, safety, peace, and control.

 Hypnotherapy for Anxiety: Frequently Asked Questions

 Hypnotherapy is often seen in a bad light, no thanks to Hollywood and street scammers trying to steal your watch.
 However, it’s far more beneficial than most people realize.

 So here are three frequently asked questions on the topic:

 Hypnotherapy is looked down upon as malarky, but there are scientific studies that demonstrate the efficacy of hypnotherapy:

 - A 2019 meta-analysis shows “the average participant receiving hypnosis reduced anxiety more than about 79% of control participants.”
 Additionally, hypnosis was more effective when combined with another psychological treatment.

 - One 2016 Standford study suggests that hypnotherapy can alter brain areas related to trauma, anxiety, or other psychiatric conditions.
 This means it can activate the body’s ability to heal psychological issues.
-According to Professor David Spiegel from Standford University, “it’s a very powerful means of changing the way we use our minds to control perception and our bodies.”
+According to Professor David Spiegel from Standford University, “It’s a very powerful means of changing the way we use our minds to control perception and our bodies.”

 - A 2017 study shows how effective this practice is in treating a panic disorder related to high levels of anxiety.
 It presents the case of one firefighter struggling with panic attacks almost daily.
-Even six years after his hypnotherapy treatment, the subject reported to be panic attacks-free and managed to carry on his job successfully.
+Even six years after his hypnotherapy treatment, the subject was reported to be panic attacks-free and managed to carry on his job successfully.